icarus-af/PhD/README.md

 # PhD

-Hello!
+Welcome!
 These are my Python programs developed during and for my Science Doctorate (ScD) at University of Sao Paulo, Brazil.

 I work at the Electronic Tongues and Chemical Sensors Laboratory - Prof. Thiago Paixão  [ETCSLab](https://twitter.com/etcslab)